ELECTORAL DISPUTES

 Obtain Form EC8A Copies

-Polling-unit results declared on Form EC8A.
-Party agents should retain copies signed at close of count.
+Polling-unit results are declared on Form EC8A.
+Party agents should retain lawful copies signed at close of count.

 Pre-Hearing Conference